Dave Sim: Accusation of child grooming

-In September 2018, Sim publicly voiced support for Ethan Van Sciver, a leading figure in Comicsgate, an alt-right comics industry movement, who had hired Sim to write for Van Sciver's creator-owned book, Cyberfrog.
-This prompted cosplayer Renfamous, a critic of Comicsgate, to point out to Van Sciver that in the past, Sim had openly talked about his romantic and sexual interest in a 14-year-old girl that he met at a comics convention, when she was 13, with whom he later entered into a relationship.
-Sim stated that this occurred at a time when he was a promiscuous "world-class sleazeball", and observed that "pretty underage girls are astonishingly pretty because they aren't fully grown".
-Although the relationship did not become sexual until just before her 21st birthday in January 1992 (shortly before their relationship ended), Sim conceded that his interest in her had been immoral, and that he had violated the Mann Act when he transported her across state lines during a 1985 convention so that they could stay in a hotel room, where he took photos of them.
-These disclosures prompted Renfamous to accuse Sim of child grooming.
-Van Sciver initially defended the relationship, likening it to that of Elvis and Priscilla Presley, but subsequently canceled the project after he said he had further investigated the matter.
+In September 2018, Sim publicly voiced support for Ethan Van Sciver, a leading figure in the Comicsgate movement.
+Van Sciver hired Sim to write a story for Van Sciver's creator-owned book Cyberfrog.
+In the wake of this announcement, statements Sim had made about dating a fourteen-year-old girl resurfaced.
+Although Sim claims that the relationship did not become sexual until just before her 21st birthday, Sim conceded that his interest in her had been immoral, and that he had violated the Mann Act when he transported her across state lines during a 1985 convention.
+Van Sciver initially defended the relationship but subsequently canceled the project.

 Health

-In December 2016, it was reported that Sim had suffered a wrist injury, and had been physically unable to draw since February 27, 2015.
+On February 27, 2015 Sim suffered a wrist injury, and was physically unable to draw.
 In a September 28, 2017 video on his Cerebus Online YouTube channel, he revealed that he had been showing some signs of recovery and was able to create his first new drawing of Cerebus.